Norbert Pearlroth: Biography

 By the 1940s, Believe It or Not! had approximately 80 million readers worldwide.
 After Ripley's death on May 27, 1949, King Features Syndicate purchased the rights to the panel, and Pearlroth continued researching it for another 26 years, contributing exactly 24 items each week.
 He worked virtually without recognition for 52 years, although he is credited as "Research Director" in Ripley's Believe It or Not!
 50th Anniversary Edition.

-He also wrote a weekly column, "Your Name", for the Jewish Post of New York, answering reader inquiries about the origins of Jewish surnames.
+In addition to his work for Ripley's Believe It or Not!, Pearlroth also wrote a weekly column, "Your Name", for the Jewish Post of New York, answering reader inquiries about the origins of Jewish surnames.
+The newspaper claimed that his column received more mail than any other feature that the Jewish Post published, and that none of his interpretations of Jewish names had ever been refuted.